 About Student Health and Wellness – Mental Health (SHaW – Mental Health)

 SHaW – Mental Health is a service line within University of Connecticut Student Health and Wellness (SHaW).
-SHaW – Medical Care is a member of the Division of Student Affairs and is accredited by Accreditation Association of Ambulatory Health Care (AAAHC).
-SHaW – Medical Care offers several services in addition to counseling and psychological services including specializations in allergy, immunization, radiology, physical therapy, audiology, sports medicine, women’s health services, health promotion, and labs.
+SHaW is a member of the Division of Student Affairs and is accredited by Accreditation Association of Ambulatory Health Care (AAAHC).
+SHaW offers several services in addition to counseling and psychological services including specializations in allergy, immunization, radiology, physical therapy, audiology, sports medicine, women’s health services, health promotion, and labs.

-The mission of SHaW – Mental Health is to provide the highest quality clinical services to promote the emotional, relational and academic potential of all students.
+The mission of Student Health and Wellness is to provide the highest quality clinical services to promote the emotional, relational and academic potential of all students.
 We are committed to the core values of respect, responsiveness, innovation and quality to enhance the unique experience of each individual at the University of Connecticut.

-Student Health and Wellness – Mental Health is committed to creating a safe and welcoming environment for the UConn community.
+Student Health and Wellness is committed to creating a safe and welcoming environment for the UConn community.
 We celebrate and honor the uniqueness and diversity of all individuals.
 We promote social justice and inclusivity throughout UConn and the broader global community through our clinical, outreach, and training services.

 SHaW – Mental Health is located in the Arjona Building, 337 Mansfield Road, Unit 1255 on the Storrs campus.
 Social work interns are active trainees and service providers at SHaW – Mental Health.
-SHaW – Mental Health staff is composed of 9 Ph.D. and Psy.D.
-Psychologists, 4 Licensed Clinical Social Workers, 2 M.D.
-Psychiatrists, 2 Psychiatric Advanced Nurse Practitioners, 1 Licensed Marriage and Family Therapist/Licensed Drug and Alcohol Counselor, and 5 Support Staff.
+SHaW – Mental Health staff is composed of 4 Ph.D. and Psy.D.
+Licensed Psychologists, 11 Licensed Clinical Social Workers, 2 Psychiatric Advanced Nurse Practitioners, 3 Licensed Marriage and Family Therapist/Licensed Drug and Alcohol Counselor, and 4 Support Staff who provide administrative support to staff and interns.
 Approximately 8-10% of the student body receives direct clinical services from SHaW – Mental Health each year while nearly 20% of the student body is serviced through SHaW – Mental Health outreach and psycho-educational programming.

 Social work interns share furnished offices as well as office equipment.
 Social work interns also have access to personal computers, university mainframe, internet, and the World Wide Web.
 SHaW – Mental Health maintains a library of relevant and up-to-date mental health books and journals.